• Skip to primary navigation

 Flour added to beef chunks, followed by beef broth and then dumped in a crockpot.

-• Peel, slice and dice the potatoes, I prefer smaller pieces and add them to the slow cooker.
+• Peel, slice, and dice the potatoes; I prefer smaller pieces and add them to the slow cooker.

-• Pour in remaining broth.
+• Pour in the remaining broth.

 • Some people like to add a bay leaf to their stew.
-If you would like to do that this is when you would add it.
+If you would like to do that, this is when you would add it.

-• Put lid on and cook on high heat for 4-5 hours or on low heat for 8 hours.
+• Put a lid on and cook on high heat for 4-5 hours or on low heat for 8 hours.

-• The gravy in this stew may seem too thin at first but it will thicken as it cools.
+• The gravy in this stew may seem too thin at first, but it will thicken as it cools.

 • Cool slightly and season with salt and black pepper to your liking.

-• If you would like you could add a splash of Worcestershire sauce or fresh rosemary to this crock pot beef stew before serving as well.
+• If you would like, you could add a splash of Worcestershire sauce or fresh rosemary to this crock pot beef stew before serving as well.

 Potatoes and remaining beef broth added to the stew in the crockpot.

-Hearty slow cooker beef stew is the best comfort food for the whole family!
+Hearty slow-cooker beef stew is the best comfort food for the whole family!

 Recipe FAQs and Expert Tips